The Chris Farley Show: Martin Scorsese

 Martin Scorsese was the second guest on the show.
 Originally aired on November 16, 1991, Scorsese appeared to promote his film Cape Fear.
 As with the first sketch, Farley introduces himself, stumbles over his words, and eventually discusses action movies with his guest before taking a caller.
 The caller asks Scorsese a question germane to filmmaking, but Farley remarks she called in before, on an unseen show where he interviewed Bruce Willis.
 The conversation steers back to action films, in this case a minor scene from Die Hard, where Farley was impressed that John McClane had to make his way across a floor full of broken glass without shoes.

 Paul McCartney

 In the third and final Chris Farley Show sketch aired on February 13, 1993, Paul McCartney, that night's musical guest, was the guest on Farley's show.
-Farley acted awestruck and giddy in the former Beatle's presence, repeatedly asking ridiculous questions, typically starting with "Do you remember when you were in The Beatles?" or "That was a hoax, right?" in reference to rumors of McCartney's death, to which he gives one (or few) word answers.
-Farley attempts a serious question, asking about when the singer was arrested at Narita Airport for possession of marijuana, while McCartney replies he is ashamed and sensitive about that incident.
-Farley then says "I am so stupid!", and McCartney consoles him that being in show business he must face up to it, as he was asked the same question by Maria Shriver earlier.
-Farley then trails off, saying Shriver is married to Arnold Schwarzenegger, then asks, "Did you see Terminator?"
-This is the only Chris Farley Show sketch not to feature a guest caller, and as the scene fades out, Farley is conversing with McCartney recommending the Schwarzenegger film.
+Farley acted awestruck and giddy in the former Beatle's presence, repeatedly asking ridiculous questions, starting with "Do you remember when you were in The Beatles?" or "That was a hoax, right?" in reference to rumors of McCartney's death, to which he gives one (or few) word answers.

 Biography title

 A biographical novel named after the sketch, The Chris Farley Show: A Biography in Three Acts was released on May 6, 2008, and was co-written by Tom Farley, Jr. (Chris Farley's brother) and Tanner Colby.
-It features anecdotes by his friends and family.
-The novel was named Amazon Best of the Month by Amazon.com in May, 2008.
-Co-author Colby is also credited with co-writing John Belushi's biography, Belushi: A Biography.
-Farley was notorious for following in the footsteps of Belushi, both dying at age 33 from drug-related heart attacks.
+It features anecdotes provided by his friends and family.
+Plans to develop the book into a biopic were announced in 2024.